 The quadrilateral part of the tower was topped with a cylindrical part, which resulted in a height of 28 meters.
 At its top there was a porch, which was suspended on the corbels, where a guard was watching, whose main task was to look for fires.
 It is also known that the town hall itself was to be defended by cloth makers and butchers guilds.
 A permanent element of the town hall was also a clock, recorded in sources already in 1526, and probably installed at the time of the building’s construction.
 Initially, it probably had only one shield with one indicator.

-In the immediate vicinity of the town hall there was a “city crate”, that is, a tank with water used to extinguish fires, since the fifteenth century powered by a municipal water supply.
+In the immediate vicinity of the town hall there was a “town crate”, that is, a tank with water used to extinguish fires, since the fifteenth century powered by a municipal water supply.
 In later times, it was covered in winter with carts full of dung, which protected the water against freezing.
 In addition, a commercial buildings were located in the vicinity of the town hall.
 It were a timber stalls.

-Today the town hall has been preserved in the renaissance style of the mid 16th century.
-The building contains many elements from earlier gothic buildings, among others the lower, quadrangular side of tower, the walls in today’s east bay, the old entrance portal and the cellars.
+Today the town hall has been preserved in the Renaissance style of the mid 16th century.
+The building contains many elements from earlier Gothic buildings, among others the lower, quadrangular side of tower, the walls in today’s east bay, the old entrance portal and the cellars.
 Also, the “pit of the criminals”, now glazed, is visible from the market square on the north side.
 Today the Town Hall is the seat of the Regional Museum in Tarnów and is open to the public.
 Price list and opening hours are on the official website here.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.